 Students selected as Islander Scholars will commit to:

-- Meet with their principal and our team to share their story and hopes.
+- Meet with their principal and our team to share about their responsibility to themselves, school, and community.

 - Participate fully in the Islander Scholars Academy at a date and location to be determined.
 Expenses will be covered by the Islander Scholars program.

 Represent the values and actions expected of an Islander Scholar in their schools and communities in their senior year.